sajxx/WSL-File-Search/README.md

 ### Step 1: Verify WSL Installation

-First, ensure WSL is properly installed and Ubuntu is your default distribution:
+First, ensure WSL is properly installed and your preferred distribution (Ubuntu or Debian) is installed:

 ```powershell
 # Check WSL status